bagusgandhi/insta-blast-dm/README.md

 # Insta Blast DM

 ### Overview
-This project is a Python application that uses SQLite for database management.
+This project Instagram blast DM that build with Python.
 Ensure your machine have chromedriver for selenium to drive it.
 It includes a Docker setup for containerized deployment.

 ### Prerequisites
 Before you begin, ensure you have the following installed: